pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/02-create.md

 integration: [--]
 ---

-This section provides information on how to use the Drupal Backend Starter.
+This section provides information on how to use the Drupal Backend Starter for Front-End Sites.

 ## Choose an Installation Option

 You can install the backend starter kit with Build Tools or with the Dashboard Upstream.
 Review the information below to select the right option for your setup.

+### Use the Dashboard Upstream if:

+- You require a simpler setup

+- The Pantheon repository is your source of truth

 ### Use Build Tools if: